huskydj1/Publishing-to-Maven-Central_Explanation/Sonatype-Package-Requirements.md

 # Meeting the Sonatype Package Requirements
-Sonatype has several requirements for packages in order to ensure that users can find relevant details from the metadata.
+Sonatype has several requirements for libraries in order to ensure that users can find relevant details from the metadata.

 ## 1. Javadoc and Sources
 We need Javadoc and Source attachments that allow users to access documentation for display and navigation in their IDE.
-This can be done automatically by using the Maven Source Plugin and Maven Javadoc plugin, as configured below:
+They can be configured automatically by using the Maven Source and Maven Javadoc plugin:
 ```
 <build>
   <plugins>